Accelerate your biologic drug development with Praesto®

 The chemistry of polyvalent cations in aqueous solutions is very complex (6).
 The trivalent lanthanides are hard acids by the Pearson definition and as such, they complex with the hard bases like F-, CO32-, SO42-, PO43- and OH- (7).
 All of the latter, except fluoride, can be characterized as “oxygen” ligands.
 Presumably some common impurities, i.e. thorium, ferric iron, titanium, zirconium behave similarly.
 It makes the task of their separate extraction complicated.

-The last four resins in the Table 1 are developmental products that are not available yet on a commercial scale.
+The last four resins in the below table are developmental products that are not available yet on a commercial scale.

 Since the goal of the work was quick screening among different resins in different solutions, with limited resources, the sorption in static conditions was used in most cases.
 Resins contacted the solutions in chosen proportions for fixed times.
 The experiments were run at ambient temperatures in all cases.
 Then metals were analyzed by spectrometric methods in the equilibrium solution and solution generated by wet incineration of the resin and leaching of the ash.
 Based on the analytical results, the distribution parameters Di were calculated: